hualiu01/gcp/3-network.md

 Q: How to configure routes within subnet, so that __resources in the same subnet can route traffic to each other__ ? what about between subnets?
 A: A route to subnets' CIDR, with next hop as the subnet itself.
 For between subnets => experiments to find out.

-Q: ow to specify a route to be applied to specific instances in a subnet?
+Q: how to specify a route to be applied to specific instances in a subnet?
 A: A route applies to an instance if the network and instance __tags__ match.
 - If the network matches and there are no instance tags specified, the route applies to all instances in that network.